-The fiscal impact of demographic change - in particular, whether providing publicly funded healthcare to an aging population will financially stress Canadian governments - has prompted years of debate.
-One camp, developing a theme that the pressures are a glacier rather than an avalanche, has emphasized that aging does not on its own force healthcare costs higher.
-In any event, this side maintains, aging adds no more than one percentage point to annual increases in health costs (Barer et al. 1995; Evans et al. 2001).
-In general, this camp sees as less urgent the need for major reforms to treatment or financing.
-If taxes are allowed to rise and provider compensation can be curbed, the system, so goes the argument, is as sustainable as Canadians want it to be.
+For years, a debate has raged over the fiscal impact of demographic change - in particular, whether providing publicly funded healthcare to an aging population will financially stress Canadian governments.
+One camp, developing a theme that the pressures are a glacier rather than an avalanche, has emphasized that aging itself adds no more than one percentage point to annual increases in health costs.
+Therefore, it argues there is no urgency for reforms to healthcare treatment or financing (Barer et al. 1995, Evans et al. 2001).
+If taxes are allowed to rise and provider compensation can be curbed, so goes the argument, the system is as sustainable as Canadians want it to be.